-Emergen-C is a nutritional supplement that contains vitamin C and other nutrients designed to boost your immune system and increase energy.
+Emergen-C contains vitamin C and other nutrients to boost your immune system and energy.
+It is generally considered safe, but side effects may occur with high doses.

 It can be mixed with water to create a beverage and is a popular choice during cold and flu season for extra protection against infections.